JannisHoch/copro/README.rst

 ^^^^^^^^^^^^^^^^^^

 There are multiple jupyter notebooks available to guide you through the model application process step-by-step.
-They can all be run and converted to htmls by executing the provided shell-script.
+They can all be run and converted to html-files by executing the provided shell-script.

 .. code-block:: console